JonKing93/DASH/docs/Tutorials/PSM/new-class.md

 edit templatePSM
 ```

-This should open a file name "templatePSM" in the Matlab editor.
+This should open a file named "templatePSM" in the Matlab editor.
 Follow the instructions in this template to create your new PSM.